 I specialize in metaphysics and ontology.
 I think about what there is, parts and wholes, composition, constitution, and modality.
-I am especially fond of exploring lump theory, the view that we (and other ordinary objects) are trans-world sums of spatial, temporal, and modal parts.
+I am especially fond of exploring lump theory (or five-dimensionalism), the view that we (and other ordinary objects) are trans-world sums of spatial, temporal, and modal parts.
 I do not (yet) go so far as to claim that this view is true, but I certainly think it is worth our time trying to figure out why not.

 I also work at the intersection of metaphysics, mind, and language – in particular, mental fictionalism, the view that we are (or should be) fictionalists about mental content.